dougdesigner/mags/README.md

   - Navigate to the Data type section
   - Change the type from "String" to "Date"

-4. Specify the date format as "YYYY-MM-DD" to match our data structure.
+4. Specify the date format as "yyyy-MM-dd" to match our data structure.
+This format is case sensitive, if you input "YYYY-MM-DD" you will not be able to query all your data.
 QuickSight will validate the format against existing data to ensure compatibility.

 5. Apply and save the changes:
   - Confirm the date type conversion